 - Stakeholder Reports 1-Pager

-Quickly generate professional looking PDFs, complete with visual breakdowns of how legislators align with your organization by votes, how your team interacted by Action type, committee rosters with party splits and accompanying headshots, and more!
-Read on below to learn which data sets Stakeholder Reports are available for, how to create them, and tips for getting started.
+Quickly generate professional looking PDFs, complete with visual breakdowns of how legislators align with your organization, how your team interacted, committee rosters with party splits and accompanying headshots, and more!
+Read on below to learn which data sets Stakeholder Reports are available for, how to create them and tips for getting started.

 Who Can I Make Stakeholder Reports For?